|Best overall||Click and Grow Smart Garden 3||Check Price||

 This kit can be used to grow up to four plants, offering beginners a fun, hands-on approach to indoor gardening.
 However, it should be noted that as the plants grow, they can outgrow the jute bags, at which point the grower will need to get a set of pots and transplant the herbs for continued growth.

-Best indoor herb garden starter kit: Urban Leaf Herb Garden Starter Kit
+Best starter kit: Urban Leaf Herb Garden Starter Kit

 Why it made the cut: Set up a robust timber planter box on your apartment windowsill with this windowsill herb garden kit, which includes rosemary, thyme, and chives.

 - Can be set up on a shelf or window sill

 - Herb selection is suited for Mediterranean meals

 - Relies on natural sunlight and regular watering